HerStry Critique Groups

 Julia Nusbaum

 Julia is the founder and Editor in Chief of HerStry.
 She is a native of rural Northern Illinois where she grew up on a farm.
-She earned her bachelor's degree from Augustana College in Rock Island, IL, her Master’s of Theological Studies from Vanderbilt University in Nashville, TN, and is an MFA candidate in Creative Writing at Columbia College Chicago.
-She has been published in Peach Velvet Magazine, Mutha Magazine, Hello Giggles, Moon Cola Magazine, Magpie Lit, Antipoetry Magazine, The Feminine Collective, and elsewhere.
-She currently lives with her partner and son in Milwaukee, WI.
+She earned her bachelor's degree from Augustana College in Rock Island, IL, her Master’s of Theological Studies from Vanderbilt University in Nashville, TN, and her MFA in Creative Writing at Columbia College Chicago.
+Her work has appeared in The Wisconsin Review, Peach Velvet Magazine, Mutha Magazine, Hello Giggles, Moon Cola Magazine, Magpie Lit, Antipoetry Magazine, The Feminine Collective, and elsewhere.
+She currently teacher English and creative writing at Concordia University Wisconsin and lives with her partner and two children in Milwaukee, WI.
 To read her writing check out julianusbaum.com.
 You can follow her on Instagram: @jules.nusbaum.